-Capacity Expansion: There are two plants in India which are currently under construction and details for which are as follows:

-World Class Pharmaceutical plant currently under construction in West of India (greenfield project): ~22000 sq meter state of art building with clean room facility of ~5500 sq meter to be ready by Q2 2022.
-The construction is in advance stages and this new facility will cater to food, Pharmaceutical & medical devices verticals.
+- Capacity Expansion: There are two plants in India which are currently under construction and details for which are as follows: - World Class Pharmaceutical plant currently under construction in West of India (greenfield project): ~22000 sq meter state of art building with clean room facility of ~5500 sq meter to be ready by Q2 2022.
+The construction is in advance stages and this new facility will cater to food, Pharmaceutical & medical devices verticals. - Food focused plant currently under construction in North of India (greenfield project): ~ 10000 sq meter state of art building with clean room facility of ~1500 sq meter to be ready by Q1 2022.
+Our new packaging focused plant would cater to customers in food and the pharmaceutical segment.